-When Don Pedro left Puerto Rico in 1912 for his university studies he was 19 years old.
-Finally returning to Puerto Rico permanently in 1921, Don Pedro was a full-fledged 28 year old adult that had gone through a series of deeply formative experiences over the course of nine years.
-His first responsibility was to find a way to make a living.
+When Don Pedro left Puerto Rico in 1912 for his university studies, he was a 19-year-old with incredible potential.
+When Don Pedro returned to Puerto Rico permanently in 1921, he was a full-fledged 28-year-old young adult that had gone through a series of deeply formative experiences over the course of nine years.
+Now his responsibility was to find a way to make a living in his homeland.

-Taking on only civil cases — except divorce cases due to his embrace of Catholicism — Don Pedro refused to take on criminal cases no matter how petty or potentially lucrative.
-When asked by one person to take on a case that could result in a ten thousand dollar settlement, half of which would go to Don Pedro, he refused and stated that he does not devote his services to such cases.
-He explained that, instead of being given five thousand dollars for his services, he was being used by the perpetrator to gain five thousand dollars for themselves.
-Don Pedro’s insistence on having a dignified law practice based on the principle of being in service to the poor and oppressed of society meant that he had few clients and very little earnings.
+In his law practice Don Pedro only took on civil cases, except for divorce cases due to his embrace of Catholicism.
+He refused to take on criminal cases no matter how petty or potentially lucrative.
+When asked to take on a case that could result in a ten-thousand-dollar settlement, half going to Don Pedro, he refused and stated that he does not devote his services to such cases.
+The point he made was that, instead of being given five thousand dollars for his services, he was being used by the perpetrator to gain five thousand dollars for themselves.
+Don Pedro’s insistence on having a dignified law practice based on the principle of being in service to the poor and oppressed of society meant that he had few clients and even less in the way of earnings.

-In her biography on Don Pedro the historian Marisa Rosado wrote, “the great profession of Albizu is that of Patriot.”
+In her biography on Don Pedro, author Marisa Rosado wrote, “the great profession of Albizu is that of Patriot.”
 The secretary for Don Pedro’s law practice, Víctor Bonó Rodríguez, said that most of his time during this period was spent giving lectures.
-It was in these years following his permanent return to Puerto Rico that Don Pedro earned his later title of “el maestro“, or “the teacher”, due to his practice of speaking every Sunday on a podium in Ponce’s town square to anyone interested in hearing his thoughtful analysis of current events, history, local/national affairs, and more.
-He was also invited to take part in conferences and other events both in Ponce and in neighboring towns, in addition to his alma mater Ponce High School.
+Don Pedro made a routine of speaking every Sunday on a podium in Ponce’s town square to anyone interested in hearing his analysis of current events, history, local/national affairs, and more.
+It was in these years following his permanent return to Puerto Rico that Don Pedro earned the title and nickname El Maestro, the teacher.
+During this time, he was also invited to take part in conferences and other events in Ponce as well as neighboring towns, including one in his alma mater of Ponce High School.

-As Don Pedro is establishing himself as a lawyer, he is also forming a family.
-Towards the end of his time at Harvard, in December 1920, Don Pedro met and immediately established a serious relationship with Laura Emilia Meneses del Carpio, a Peruvian who was the first Latina accepted into Radcliffe College, the all-female section of Harvard.
-When Laura traveled to Ponce in July 1922 they both took the opportunity, on the 10th of that month, to exchange vows in a civil marriage.
-They were later married through Catholic rites on June 10, 1923.
+In this period, Don Pedro is building both a law practice and a family.
+Towards the end of his time at Harvard, in December 1920, Don Pedro met and very quickly established a serious relationship with Laura Emilia Meneses del Carpio, a Peruvian and the first Latina accepted into Radcliffe College, the all-female section of Harvard.
+Doña Laura traveled to Ponce in July 1922 and, on the 10th of that month, exchanged vows with Don Pedro in a civil marriage.
+They married through Catholic rites on June 10, 1923.

-With Don Pedro not earning much in terms of an income, life as a married couple was difficult — Laura Meneses reminisced in her book about the community having to share the little they had amongst each other.
-To make the situation more challenging, they would go on to have three children together: their son Pedro on March 26, 1924; their daughter Rosa Emilia on August 31, 1925; and their second daughter Laura Esperanza on October 16, 1927.
-Their third child was born in Peru as Laura Meneses had moved there while Don Pedro went on a political tour of Latin America.
+With Don Pedro not earning much in terms of an income, life as a married couple was difficult.
+In her book Albizu Campos y la Independencia de Puerto Rico, Doña Laura reminisced about the community they belonged to sharing the little they had with each other.
+Don Pedro and Doña Laura went on to have three children together: their son Pedro on March 26, 1924; their daughter Rosa Emilia on August 31, 1925; and their second daughter Laura Esperanza on October 16, 1927.
+Laura Esperanza was born in Peru after Doña Laura moved there temporarily for about two years.

-While the family lived in Puerto Rico they were very much stressed financially, the children even having to share clothing.
-On a number of occasions Don Pedro had to ask friends for money and other items to sustain his family.
-After one “terrible night with the little girl” he wrote a letter to a friend asking for “a jar of milk of magnesia, a packet of lactose, and five cents of bicarbonate,” in addition to “ten dollars, or whatever you can.”
-Other examples of their financial hardship include not being able to host visitors for dinner and not being to afford the bus for their son.
+The family was very much stressed financially, the children even having to share clothing.
+On several occasions Don Pedro asked friends for money and other items to sustain his family.
+After one “terrible night with the little girl,” he wrote a letter to a friend asking for “a jar of milk of magnesia, a packet of lactose, and five cents of bicarbonate,” in addition to “ten dollars, or whatever you can.”
+Other examples of their financial hardship include not being able to host visitors for dinner for lack of food to prepare, and not being able to afford the bus for their son.

-On August 30, 1932 the fourth child of Don Pedro — Héctor Manuel — was born as a result of an extra-marital affair with Carmen Aponte Roubert, a woman he had known long before he met Laura Meneses.
-Developing a closer relationship with Carmen after returning to Puerto Rico from Harvard in 1921, Don Pedro ended their relationship amicably when Laura Meneses arrived in Ponce the following year.
-Their son Héctor said in an interview that, when he first returned from Harvard, Don Pedro would often have lunch at his mother’s home, and when he could not leave his law office she would leave food with his secretary.
+On August 30, 1932, the fourth child of Don Pedro—Héctor Manuel—was born of an extra-marital affair with Carmen Aponte Roubert, a woman he had known even before he left Puerto Rico for college.
+Developing a closer relationship with Carmen after returning to Puerto Rico in 1921, Don Pedro ended their relationship amicably when Laura Meneses arrived in Ponce the following year.
+Their son Héctor said in an interview that, when he first returned from Harvard, Don Pedro often had lunch at his mother’s home.
+Carmen sometimes left food for him with the secretary at his law office.

-Don Pedro and his son Héctor did not get to know each other until after Don Pedro returned to Puerto Rico in 1947 from a 10-year exile.
-While many tried to hide Héctor’s relationship to Don Pedro due to his prominence as a patriotic figure, Héctor maintained a positive view of his father even if at a distance.
-In any case, the genuine affection that Don Pedro had for his family meant that he would visit Héctor and provide him with support when he could.
-In one instance, following a serious accident playing baseball that resulted in doctors saying Héctor would need an arm amputated, Don Pedro stepped in and was able to secure a medical operation that saved his arm.
+Don Pedro and his son Héctor did not really get to know each other until after Don Pedro returned to Puerto Rico in 1947 following a 10-year exile.
+Many tried to hide Héctor’s relationship to Don Pedro due to his prominence as a national figure, but Héctor maintained a positive view of his father even if from a distance.
+Don Pedro occasionally visited Héctor and even supported him at times.
+In one instance, following a serious accident and injury playing baseball that doctors initially said would result in the amputation of Héctor’s arm, Don Pedro stepped in and was able to arrange a medical operation that saved his arm.

 - Albizu Campos y la Independencia de Puerto Rico, by Laura de Albizu Campos (Publicaciones Puertorriqueñas, 2007).